 Copy your Model and Serial Numbers here...

-When you need service or call with a question, have this information ready:

-1. Complete Model and Serial Numbers (from the plate located as shown).

-2. Purchase date from sales slip.
+When you need service or call with a question, have this information ready: Model Number 1.
+Complete Model and Serial Numbers (from the plate loc ated as shown).
+Serial Number 2.
+Purchase date from sales slip.
 Copy this information in these spaces.
-Keep this book, your warranty and sales slip together in a handy place.
+Keep this book, your warranty and sales slip together in a handy place Service Company and Telephone Number

-Model Number

-Serial Number

-Purchase Date

-Service Company and Telephone Number

-BEFORE USING

-PARTS AND FEATURES
+Safety first

+Child entrapment, and suffocation, are not things of the past.
+Junked or abandoned refrigerators are still dangerous... even if they will "just sit in the garage for a few days."

+If you are getting rid of your old refrigerator, do it safely.
+Please read the enclosed safety booklet from the Association of Home Appliance Manufacturers.
+Help prevent accidents.